How we can help you with mental health support in Leeds.

 Despite high profile public campaigns, and celebrities speaking about their own mental health to help dispel stigma about mental health, many people still feel socially or culturally uncomfortable about seeking help.

-Why don’t you consider joining a Peer-facilitated Support Group, where you can meet in a safe, confidential, equal environment with Peers who are not part of your everyday life?
+Why not consider joining a Peer-facilitated Support Group, where you can meet in a safe, confidential, equal environment with people who are not part of your everyday life?
 There you can take time to give voice to your feelings and hear from your Peers’ lived experience of taking more responsibility for managing their mental health.
 Nobody will push you to say more than you feel comfortable with.
 You can take from these lived experiences whatever you choose to try out (or try to avoid) in your own life.
-Nobody will give advice, or tell you what to do, or expect you to report back.
+Nobody will tell you what to do, or give you advice, or expect you to report back.

 Peer Support Plus Group Work is not a one way street.
 By sharing your own feelings and lived experiences you will help others.
 It can be emotionally demanding and you will encounter difficult feelings.
 This is not a social activity, it can be hard work, but you will meet kind people, you will be heard and you won’t be judged.

-To join one of out Support Groups you will need to self-refer.
-Contact us
+You can self-refer to join one of out Support Groups.
+Just Contact us

 Peer Support Plus Trustees

 Want to know more?
-Please explore this website and Contact us for an informal chat.
+Please browse this website or Contact us for a friendly informal chat.